lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

       incurable       0  0.000 0.000     1.000

-From the table above, we can see multinomial logistic regression is able to better predict result 3 compared to LDA and QDA.
+From the table above, we can see multinomial logistic regression is able to better predict 3 classes compared to LDA and QDA.
 However, it misclassifies result 2.

 ```R